 Even if police have reasonable suspicion to briefly stop someone, the officer cannot frisk a detained suspect without a verifiable reason to believe that the person is armed and dangerous.
 But with that reason, an officer can pat down the suspect's outer clothing in a search for weapons.
 If the officer happens upon contraband (like a bag of cocaine) when conducting a limited pat-down for weapons, that seizure will usually be found valid.
 In this scenario, the officer would likely transform the detention into an arrest by further restricting the suspect's freedom by, for instance, using handcuffs and placing the suspect in a patrol vehicle.
 (For more information on stop-and-frisk, see Police Searches on the Street: Stop and Frisk.)

 An officer can arrest someone only with either a warrant or probable cause.
-Probable cause is an objective indication that it's reasonably likely that the person committed or is committing a crime—for example, if an officer hears and alarm and sees someone running from a bank with a bag of money, these circumstances give the officer probable cause.
+Probable cause is an objective indication that it's reasonably likely that the person committed or is committing a crime.
+For example, say an officer hears an alarm and sees someone running from a bank with a bag of money, these circumstances give the officer probable cause.
 After the arrest, the officer can search the arrestee and the immediate surroundings.

 For more information on how to determine whether you've been placed under arrest, see Arrest vs. Detention.